-- 4.1 Composition The paint should consist essentially of pigments, extenders, solvents, alkyd resin, or modified alkyd binder.
-The product should meet the requirements of the Uniform Paint Standard issued by the National Health and Medical Research Council. - 4.2 Conditions of test Unless otherwise indicated, the recommendations in this guide apply to products that are tested as follows: - (a) The test panel material is one of the standard grade hardboards specified in AS 2458 which has been painted with one coat of undercoat characterized by AS 3730.14\ and dried for at least 24 h.
-Where reference panels are required, they should be composed of the same material and be prepared, by identical methods, at the same time as the test panels. - (b) The size of test panels is as specified in Table 1 for the appropriate test method. - (c) The method of application is by brush. - (d) The spreading rate of the paint should be as specified by the manufacturer, typically in the region of $16 \text{ m}^2/\text{L}$ . - (e) Environmental conditions for testing are in accordance with AS 1580.101.5. - (f) Environmental conditions for air-drying are in accordance with AS 1580.101.1.
+- 4.1 Composition The primer should consist essentially of pigments, extenders and latex binders in aqueous suspension.
+The product should meet the requirements of the Uniform Paint Standard issued by the National Health and Medical Research Council. - 4.2 Conditions of test Unless otherwise indicated, the recommendations in this guide apply to products that are tested as follows: - (a) The test panel material is degreased zinc-coated or zinc/aluminium alloy coated steel complying with AS 1397.
+Where reference panels are required, they should be composed of the same material and be prepared, by identical methods, at the same time as the test panels. - (b) The size of test panels is specified in Table 1 for the appropriate test. - (c) The method of application for test purposes is by brush. - (d) The spreading rate of the paint should be as specified by the manufacturer, typically 16 m2/L. - (e) Environmental conditions for testing are in accordance with AS 1580.101.5. - (f) Environmental conditions for air-drying are in accordance with AS 1580.101.1.

-NOTE: See also AS 3730.0 for information on the testing of paints for quality control purposes during manufacture.
+NOTE: AS 3730.0 provides information on testing paints for quality control purposes during manufacture.